-IB International Economics HL Practice Exam 2025 – Your Comprehensive Guide to Mastering Higher Level Economics!
+IB International Economics HL Practice Exam 2026 – Your Comprehensive Guide to Mastering Higher Level Economics!

-Question: 1 / 400
+1 / 20

 Get further explanation with Examzify DeepDiveBeta

-To impose tariffs on all imported goods
+To implement uniform policies on all member goods

 Next Question